 - Percent of FPL

-- This is a measure of income based on percentages at and above the Federal Poverty Level (i.e., 200% FPL means an income of 2x the Federal Poverty Level, which is $11,480 per year for individuals and varies for families based on family size).
-Get more information about the 2015 Poverty Guidelines , including a chart of the Federal Poverty Levels.
+This is a measure of income based on percentages at and above the Federal Poverty Level (i.e., 200% FPL means an income 2x the Federal Poverty Level, which is $12,490 annually for an individual and varies based on family size).
+Get more information about the 2022 Poverty Guidelines , including a chart of the Federal Poverty Levels.